Practical Marketing Tech & AI Insights for Business Growth

 Teams can export data to CSV or Excel for deeper analysis or create reports directly within Jotform.
 For example, a marketing lead might segment entries by campaign source and push a weekly export to the analytics team to analyze performance using various analytics tools.

-Integration is another significant factor in why many teams select Jotform.
-It integrates seamlessly with over 100 apps, such as CRM tools, Google Drive, email marketing software, PayPal, and Zoom.
-A sales team could push new leads directly into a CRM and initiate a welcome sequence in their email tool.
+Integrations are another big reason teams choose JotForm.
+It connects with more than 100 apps, including CRM tools, Google Drive, email marketing software, PayPal, and Zoom.
+A sales team could push new leads directly into a CRM and trigger a welcome sequence from their email platform.
+For teams still deciding on the right CRM, our article on 12 must-have CRM tools for small business success pairs well with this comparison.

 A training provider can generate Zoom webinar registrations when someone fills out a registration form.
 These integrations minimize manual labor and maintain data uniformity throughout the stack, enhancing the overall onsite journey optimization platform.